vdutts7/cs186-ai-chat/README.md

 ### Prepare Supabase environment

 I used Supabase as my vectorstore.
-Alternatives include: FAISS, Chroma, Nuclei, Pinecone, Milvus, and many more you can research about.
+Alternatives include: Pinecone, Qdrant, Redis, Weaviate, Chroma, Nuclei, Milvus, FAISS, HNSWLib and many more you can research about.
 Most are free or open-source.

 Copy paste contents of `schema.sql` in SQL editor of Supabase.
 Ensure the `documents` table in Supabase's database that is created matches and corresponds with local file's `match_documents` function.